univec-ai/postvec/web/docs/install/source.md

 ## Install into a system PGDG tree

 These files have **no** package owner.
-Every copied path requires a record for later removal.
+Every copied path needs a record so it can be removed later.

 ```bash
 export PV_STAGE=postvec/target/release/postvec-pg18